 What to do in case of measurements in a vacuum?

 In case of vacuum furnaces and similar applications it is necessary to mount the measuring head outside of the vacuum area and to perform the measurement through a window.
 When selecting the measuring window the transmission values of the window must match the spectral sensitivity of the sensor.
 Quartz glass or quartz are typically used for high temperatures.
 In case of low temperatures within the 8 to 14µm band the use of a special material, which is translucent for IR, is necessary, e.g. germanium, amtir, zinc selenide or sapphire.
 When selecting the window the temperature requirements, window thickness and pressure difference, as well as the possibility of keeping the window on both sides clean, must be considered.
-It might be advisable to consider an additional antireflective coating an the window on the window to increase the transmission capacity.
+It might be advisable to consider an additional antireflective coating on the window to increase the transmission capacity.
 Furthermore, it must be considered that not all window materials are translucent in the visible range.

 Why is the emissivity so important?